Michaelgathara/Michaelgathara/README.md

 - I'm working towards my Master's Thesis exploring GPU programming with various projects in Programming Languages and ML based AI

-- I'll be interning at Apple over the Summer of 2024
+- I'll be interning at [Apple](https://github.com/apple) for Summer of 2024 on the GPU Software Platforms Team

 - I acquired my BSc in Computer Science from The University of Alabama at Birmingham on December, 2023